Connected Therapy Practice

 Sometimes those strong feelings of love in the beginning can fade and it gets really hard to be together.
 Somewhere over the years, something changed between you two, and it feels like your spouse isn’t the same person who you fell in love with.
 Every couple goes through challenges in their relationship, but maybe you and your spouse struggle more than most.
 Then, you begin to grow apart emotionally and resentment creeps in where love used to be, and you think about marriage counseling for the first time.
 You wonder, do all couples fight this much?
 Every couple fights, right?

 Then, you can try to make up with your spouse, but you end up fighting even more.
-So you’re torn between trying fix your relationship again or pretending things are okay to avoid another fight.
+So you’re torn between trying fix it again or pretending things are okay to avoid another fight.
 Maybe you’ve laid awake at night, with your spouse turned away from you in bed, and you don’t know how to get them back.
 You want to tell them what you’re feeling, but you worry that you’re going to say the wrong thing and make it worse.
 If you feel this way, it might be easy to blame yourself or your spouse for how your life is right now.
 But, I promise you that it isn’t all your fault, and it isn’t all their fault, both of you can have a part in the healing process; I encourage you to check out this blog post for more on that topic.

 Your relationship has probably been hard for years

 When you feel tense and awkward around each other, every day can feel painful and spending time together can be so challenging.
 You might find yourself growing apart, and you can wonder, is this the same person I married?
 Am I same the person they married?
 We can hardly tell sometimes.
 Also, it is unfortunately common that when couples are distant, one spouse can fall into infidelity or an affair.
 When there’s baggage like this you’re dealing with, it can be hard to see any way back to a healthy relationship.
-But, I promise you, I’ve helped couples recover from emotional abuse, abandonment, and even infidelity, so I can promise you that there is a way back to loving each other.
+But, I promise you, I’ve helped couples recover from emotional abuse, abandonment, and even infidelity, so I can promise you that there is a way back to each other.

 Marriage Counseling Blog